widged/gb-elm-language/en/intro/02-module system.md

 # Module System

 An Elm program is organized into a collection of modules.
 Modules help group functionalities that, by some criterion, belong together.
-For instance, the **Packages** (or **libraries**) that are published to the [package registry](http://package.elm-lang.org/) are all organized into modules and you can import from them to add useful functionality into your program.
+For instance, the **Packages** (or **libraries**) that are published to the [package registry](http://package.elm-lang.org/) are all organized into modules.

 ## Module file